garvitchittora/garvitchittora-SGR-2/README.md

 			a) This function is used to add a class in "overlay" when full webpage is loaded .

-			b) The addEventListener() method attaches an event handler to an element without overwriting existing event handlers.
-			syntax element.addEventListener(event, function) .
+			b) The addEventListener() method attaches an event handler to an element without overwriting existing event handlers,syntax element.addEventListener(event, function) .
 I had used load event in addEventListener() which call the function when the webpage is completely loaded .

 				//window.addEventListener("load",function(){